-The Government is combining many working age benefits and allowances into a single payment called Universal Credit.
+The Government has combined many working age benefits and allowances into a single payment called Universal Credit.

 What is Universal Credit?

-Universal Credit is a new benefit for people aged under 62.
-It's currently being rolled out and replaces some existing benefits and tax credits.
+Universal Credit is a new benefit for people aged under statutory pension age.
+It's has now been rolled out across the country and replaces some existing benefits and tax credits.

 - Income-based Jobseeker’s Allowance